Dashboard Guide

 Link to section: Adding a Provider KeyAdding a Provider Key

-1. Navigate to Proxy > Proxy (BYOK)
+1. Navigate to Proxy > API Keys (BYOK)

 2. Click Add API Key